 4. Spotify

 Speaking of popular services used worldwide, Spotify also has an app for Windows 10.
-The most popular music streaming service by far, Spotify is where Microsoft is suggesting users to move to as it looks to close the shutter on Groove Music.
+The most popular music streaming service by far, Spotify is where Microsoft suggests users move to as it looks to close the shutter on Groove Music.
 The Spotify app looks cool and it is also completely free.
-Even if you haven’t subscribed yet, some parts of the service are free to use for all, without paying a single dime.
+Even if you haven’t subscribed yet, some parts of the service are free for all, without paying a single dime.
 But if you’d like to listen to your favorite tracks offline, listen to them in high quality, and get rid of ads, you’re looking at $10 a month as a subscription fee.

 Spotify – Microsoft Store Link